 How to Change Account Rights During Your Lifetime

 If you want to change how a bank account transfers at death, you need to act while you are alive.
-Arizona law permits any party to an account to alter its terms by delivering written notice to the financial institution.
+The law permits any party to alter the account terms.
+You do this by delivering written notice to the financial institution.
 That notice must be signed and received by the institution during the party's lifetime.

 The type of account may be altered by written notice given by a party to the financial institution to change the type of account or to stop or vary payment under the terms of the account.
 The notice shall be signed by a party and received by the financial institution during the party's lifetime.

-A.R.S. § 14-6213(A)This means you can convert a joint account to a single-party account, add or remove a pay-on-death beneficiary, or change the survivorship terms.
+A.R.S. § 14-6213(A)This means you can convert a joint tenancy with right of survivorship to a single-party account.
+You can add or remove a pay-on-death beneficiary.
+You can also change the survivorship terms.
 The key is doing it through the financial institution directly, not through a separate legal document.

 Why a Will Cannot Override Account Survivorship